 City of Los Angeles Recreation and Parks Commission

-Candy is a Commissioner on the Board of Recreation and Parks for the City of Los Angeles.
-In this role she inaugurated the Donate-a-Bench program (and was honored with a bench bearing her name in Holmby Hills Park) and her duties include helping to honor the distinguished service of Parks employees.
+Candy is Commissioner Emeritus for the Board of Recreation and Parks for the City of Los Angeles.
+In this role she inaugurated the Donate-a-Bench program (and was honored with a bench bearing her name in Holmby Hills Park) and her duties included helping to honor the distinguished service of Parks employees.

 Los Angeles Tourism & Convention Board